-from training.npr.org: http://training.npr.org/visual/a-beginners-guide-to-spatial-audio-in-360-degree-video/
+from training.npr.org: https://training.npr.org/2022/04/25/write-script-social-videos-tiktok-reels/

-A team at NPR is experimenting with immersive video and audio and has tips on recording, editing, building a rig and more.
+A team at NPR is experimenting with immersive video and audio — and has tips on recording, editing, building a rig and more.

 When confronted with a big pile of data, these tips will help you find sense in the numbers, find story ideas, and ask further questions.

 To do a good photo essay – while you’re also doing a radio piece – requires lateral thinking on the fly.

 The first step is not deciding what you want to make.
 It’s figuring out what you want to say — and finding the best medium.